 - Inability to eat or drink

-If your child swallows a single Mardi Gras bead without a button battery and is not coughing, choking or drooling and is able to breath, eat, and drink normally, and is not complaining of any pain, then you can have your child see their pediatrician and wait for it to pass in the stool.
+If your child swallows a single Mardi Gras bead without a button battery and is not coughing, choking or drooling AND is also able to breath, eat, and drink normally and not complaining of any pain, then you can have your child see their pediatrician and wait for it to pass in the stool.

-- Some Mardi Gras throws may have small parts that can become choking hazards when separated.
-A good rule to remember?
-Anything that fits inside a toilet paper tube or has small parts that if separated would fit inside a toilet paper tube, is a choking hazard.
-These are the types of Mardi Gras throws that children less than three years old should not play with it.
+Some Mardi Gras throws may have small parts that can become choking hazards when separated.
+A good rule to remember is that anything that fits inside a toilet paper tube or has small parts that if separated would fit inside a toilet paper tube, is a choking hazard.
+These are the types of Mardi Gras throws that children less than three years old should not be allowed to play with it.

-Remember – not every throw is safe for your child.
+Remember, not every throw is safe for your child.
 Check the throws that your child receives prior to allowing them to play with it.
 If you aren’t comfortable with something your child catches at a parade, give it away to someone else who is older or donate it to someone who can repurpose it for future parades.

 Accidents Can Happen.
 Learn when to seek emergency care for your child.